|

 An interest

-in the market, either long or short, in the form of open contracts.
+in the market, either long or short, in

 |